 VIDA is an independent voluntary sector organisation.
 We deliver specialist domestic and sexual abuse services and training, and engage with partners to work towards an end to domestic abuse, and violence against women and girls.
-Our new name means 'life' in Spanish - a positive assertion of what our work is all about.
+Our name means 'life' in Spanish - a positive assertion of what our work is all about.

-Multi-Agency Training Dates for 2016
+VIDA Multi-Agency Training Dates

 VIDA's e-learning programme is set in a medical centre, and works as a good introduction to domestic abuse issues for anyone working with the public.

 Alongside delivery of our own services and training, VIDA are proud to be involved in initiatives like the Gender Respect Project and public awareness events that engage the hearts and minds of people in Sheffield and beyond - like helping to coordinate the One Billion Rising global campaign in Sheffield: OBR 2017: